Research Administration Policies

 A Charitable Grant is a Charitable Contribution from an individual, a for-profit organization, or a non-profit organization that may specify limited terms and conditions.
 For example, if the terms and conditions serve to direct the gift to areas of a particular purpose, such as scholarships, programs, infrastructure, or general research support of interest to the donor, the grant may be classified as a charitable grant.
 The grantor may not provide oversight of the expenditure of donated funds.
 The grantor may receive a gift receipt, a gift acknowledgement, and/or a Stewardship Report.
 Some indications that the award is not a charitable grant and should be classified as a restricted grant or sponsored research include: studies are to be conducted on substances/products/processes, etc., in which the grantor has a financial interest; the grantor hopes to gain economic benefits as a result of the activity to be conducted; the grantor expects to receive a technical report; or the grantor participates in determining the work to be performed or services to be provided on the project.
 Establishing the donor's intent will usually answer the question as to the proper classification.

-If the grantor is a domestic organization and has published guidelines (or otherwise verifiable written policy) prohibiting or limiting the recovery of F&A costs on charitable contributions, the University may accept the lesser rate or amount, if it considers the program desirable for University participation (as evidenced by the approval of the College/Unit on the appropriate Internal Approval Form), without requiring central approval.
+If the grantor is a domestic organization and has published guidelines (or otherwise verifiable written policy) prohibiting or limiting the recovery of F&A costs on charitable contributions, the University may accept the lesser rate or amount without requiring central approval, if it considers the program desirable for University participation (as evidenced by the approval of the College/Unit on the appropriate Internal Approval Form).
 With published guidelines limiting recovery of F&A, the University will accept the reduced F&A rate.
-In the absence of published guidelines, the University will assess F&A at 15% of Total Costs on domestic organizations, unless an alternate rate is approved by the Vice President for Research or the Corporate Controller, in consultation with the Vice President for Development and Alumni Relations when appropriate.
+In the absence of published guidelines, the University will assess F&A at 15% of Total Costs on domestic organizations, unless an alternate rate is approved by the Senior Vice President for Research or the Associate Vice President for Budget and Finance, in consultation with the Vice President for Development and Alumni Relations when appropriate.
 These funds will not be used in calculating research incentive funds (unless the F&A is greater than 15%), and the 15% rate does not support unemployment coverage.
-If the grantor is foreign, a lower F&A rate will not be accepted (unless a formal waiver is approved in accordance with RA30).
+If the grantor is foreign, a lower F&A rate will not be accepted (unless a formal waiver is approved in accordance with RA30 Facilities and Administrative (F&A) Costs).
 It should be noted that if the grantor is a for-profit entity and the Charitable Grant is closely tied to a pre-existing or simultaneously awarded sponsored activity, it will be evaluated on its specific merits to determine if full F&A should be assessed.

 An Unrestricted Grant is a Charitable Contribution much like a Gift, except it is not accompanied by a letter identifying it as such.
 Typically, when the University receives money without any terms and conditions, and the money is clearly intended as Financial Assistance (as opposed to a Procurement), the Financial Assistance will be identified as an Unrestricted Grant.
 Such grants are assessed F&A at 15% Total Costs.
 These funds will not be used in calculating research incentive funds, and the 15% rate does not support unemployment coverage.

-A Restricted Grant is a form of Financial Assistance provided by a for-profit organization or a non-profit organization1 where the sponsor expects detailed technical reports.
+A Restricted Grant is a form of Financial Assistance provided by a for-profit organization or a non-profit organization where the sponsor expects detailed technical reports.
 In addition to the detailed technical report, the agreement underlying the Restricted Grant may contain other specific terms and conditions, including financial reporting requirements.
-Restricted Grants are normally assessed full F&A, unless exceptions identified in Policy RA30 apply.
+Restricted Grants are normally assessed full F&A unless exceptions identified in Policy RA30 Facilities and Administrative (F&A) Costs apply.

-A Contract is a form of Procurement provided by a for-profit organization or a non-profit organization1.
+A Contract is a form of Procurement provided by a for-profit organization or a non-profit organization .
 Contracts can come in many forms (e.g., Sponsored Research Agreements, Service Agreements, Purchase Orders).
-Contracts supported with federal flow-through funds are assessed full F&A, unless federal funding restrictions apply.
+Contracts supported with federal flow-through funds are assessed full F&A unless federal funding restrictions apply.
 Contracts funded by industrial Internal Research and Development (IRAD) funds are assessed full F&A plus 5%.

 An Industry Membership Agreement may take the form of a Restricted Grant or a Contract.
 In either case, F&A is assessed at 15% Total Costs.
 These funds will not be used in calculating research incentive funds, and the 15% rate does not support unemployment coverage.
-See RAG05 for more detail regarding Industry Memberships programs.
+See RAG05 Establishing Research Institutes, Consortia, and Centers for more detail regarding Industry Membership programs.

 The Funding Matrix - The matrix below is intended to identify typical terms and conditions associated with different varieties of private Financial Assistance and Procurements.
-The Vice President for Research or the Corporate Controller, in consultation with the Vice President for Development and Alumni Relations when appropriate, may approve exceptions under special circumstances.
-Columns in yellow are associated with Financial Assistance.
-The column in green is associated with Procurements.
+The Senior Vice President for Research or the Associate Vice President for Budget and Finance, in consultation with the Vice President for Development and Alumni Relations when appropriate, may approve exceptions under special circumstances.

 |Category||GIFT||CHARITABLE GRANT||UNRESTRICTED GRANT||RESTRICTED GRANT||CONTRACT|